jenkinsci/mesos-plugin/README.md

 Finally, just add the label name you have configured in Mesos cloud configuration -> Advanced -> Slave Info -> Label String (default is `mesos`) to the jobs (configure -> Restrict where this project can run checkbox) that you want to run on a specific slave type inside Mesos cluster.

-### Docker images ###
+### Docker containers ###

-By default, the Jenkins slaves are run in default Mesos container.
-To run the Jenkins slave in a Docker image, there are two options.
+By default, the Jenkins slaves are run in the default Mesos container.
+To run the Jenkins slave inside a Docker container, there are two options.

 	1) "Use Native Docker Containerizer" : Select this option if Mesos slave(s) are configured with "--containerizers=docker" (recommended).

 	2) "Use External Containerizer" : Select this option if Mesos slave(s) are configured with "--containerizers=external".

 ### Jenkins master authentication ###

-By default Mesos slaves download Jenkins slave.jar from the Jenkins master using anonymous access.
-If Jenkins Master needs authentication to access the JAR please provide the authentication credentials via "Additional Jenkins Slave Agent JVM arguments" option.
+By default the Jenkins slaves launched by Mesos connect back to Jenkins master using anonymous access.
+If Jenkins master needs authentication to connect to it, the authentication credentials (e.g., "--jnlpCredentials") can be provided via the "Additional Jenkins Slave Agent JVM arguments" option.

 Thats it!